ec-council-learning/Alpine-Linux-for-Starters/README.md

 #!/bin/ash
 ```

-This script would run on Alpine, but it wouldn't run on most other Linux distros unless you install the `ash` shell first.
+This script would run on Alpine, but it won't run on most other Linux distros unless you install the `ash` shell first.
 To make the script portable, so that it would run on other Linux distros that don't use ash, make the line look like this:

 ```
 #!/bin/sh